marigold-dev/training-nft-1/README.md

 - every `FA2Impl.NFT.xxx()` called function is taking the storage type of the NFT library, so we send a partial object from our storage definition to match the type definition
 - the return type contains also the storage type of the library, so we need to reconstruct the storage by copying the modified fields

+{% callout type="note" %}
-> Note : The LIGO team is working on a feature to merge type definitions, so you would be able to do `type union` and `merge 2 objects` like in Typescript
+The LIGO team is working on merging type definitions, so you then can do `type union` or `merge 2 objects` like in Typescript
+{% /callout %}

 Let's add the `Mint` function now.
-Add the new entrypoint
+Add the new function

 ```ligolang
 @entry